 In some instances, I can take care of things for you from start to finish.
 This is useful for registering your address or getting a parking permit.
 Call or write for more information.

-My Schengen Visa expires before the next available appointment.
+My 90 visa-free days will have all been used before the next available appointment.
 What should I do?

 Show up at least two hours before the doors to the building open and wait in line.
 Take coffee.
 An interpreter will meet you shortly before the doors open.
 Talk to Red Tape Translation about the most cost-efficient way to do this.